openstack/openstack-manuals/doc/networking-guide/source/scenario-classic-mt.rst

    VLAN interface ``device.sid`` where *device* references the underlying physical VLAN interface and *sid* contains the project network segmentation ID.
-The packet contains destination MAC address *I2* because the destination resides the same network.
+The packet contains destination MAC address *I2* because the destination resides on the same network.
 #.
 The logical VLAN interface ``device.sid`` forwards the packet to the
    compute node 2 via the physical VLAN interface.